New Foundational Sciences Building

 In 2019, the College of Sciences and Humanities broke ground on $87.5 million Foundational Sciences Building to meet the growing demand for STEM professionals.
 This state-of-the-art building is the new home for the Departments of Biology and Chemistry and opened in 2021.

 Designed by the architecture firm RATIO, the 206,500 square-foot building features six classrooms, 28 teaching and 44 research laboratories, a research library, conference rooms, computer labs, collaborative space, and faculty offices.
 Shared spaces, such as Active Learning Classrooms and Suites for both Imaging and Microscopy, allow students to experience research collaboration.

-Colton Gearhart joins the Ball State Mathematical Sciences Department as an Assistant Lecturer of Mathematical Sciences.
-What is your journey to Ball …Read more
+Mrs. Bethany Clegg joins the Ball State Department of Psychological Science as an Assistant Lecturer of Psychological Science.
+What is your journey to …Read more

 This post was authored by History Major Jake Bickel during his internship at the Indianapolis Children’s Museum.
 He is also pursuing a Minor in Sports …Read more

 This post was authored by Associate Professor Dr. Liu Li.
 Learning a Critical-Need Language for a Global Future Thanks to the STARTALK grant awarded t …Read more

 This post was authored by Public History student Austin Kellar.
 Hey there, future public historians!
 First off, let’s do a virtual high-five bec …Read more